 Chief Executive, Steve Porter, said, "For the first time our revenue has topped £600 million which is a fantastic achievement.
 It's a great boost for the UK songwriters, composers & publishers who we represent and a strong start for our new identity PRS for Music."

 What PRS for Music earned for its members for the use of their music in 2008.
-PRS for Music is uniquely placed in that it has data for the whole industry and not just physical sales (figures to be audited):
+PRS for Music is uniquely placed in that it has data for the whole industry and not just physical sales.

 An explanation of business areas:

 - Broadcasting & Online – covering all radio, TV & internet services

 - Public Performance Sales – including clubs, music venues, businesses & commercial premises

 - International – when British music is played and used overseas

 - Physical Recorded Product – such as CDs & DVDs